 Despite the many temptations, there is much more to do around here than dining.
 Lago Arenal is a mecca for water sports enthusiasts, with winds ideal for kite boarding, windsurfing, and sailing.
 When the winds are down try wakeboarding, stand up paddle boarding, kayaking or a boat tour around the lake, which fortunately never gets too crowded.
 Tico Wind offers rental equipment as well as kite boarding and windsurfing lessons.
 In short, you can always find things to do in Nuevo Arenal!

 Sport fishing is also popular here, and although it’s not what it used to be, there are still plenty of trophy Guapote and Machaca to be caught.
-The highly recommended Captain Ron lives in town and is your best shot at a lunker.

 With a unique history, the town of Nuevo Arenal, as its name suggests (nuevo means new), was recently rebuilt.
 The volcano’s 1968 eruption buried most of the old village of Arenal and the rest of it was flooded during construction of the man-made Lake Arenal in the 1970s.
 At the time, the Costa Rican Electricity Institute (ICE), assisted in transferring the town to its current location.